 Provide a list of numbers for your phones and instructions for diverting, receiving messages remotely and for transferring calls.
 Also the location of the main switchboard.

 Explain whether book vouchers are issued or if you use Ticket Mates.
 If Ticket Mates, advise whether it is connected through your reservation system.

 Provide your account number and contact details in case of service problems.

-Provide information whether availability on websites such as Site Minder is updated daily as well as other website management details.
+Provide information on whether availability on websites such as Site Minder is updated daily as well as other website management details.
 Remember to provide passwords and usernames.

 Wake up calls

-Explain the procedure and whether the relief manager can program the computer to automatically make wake up calls.
+Explain the procedure and whether the relief manager can program the computer to automatically make wake-up calls.